Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/angular.rst

 Build the javascript files
 --------------------------

-From the root directory of the Tuleap sources (you must have npm installed):
+From the root directory of the Tuleap sources (you must have pnpm installed):

     .. code-block:: bash

-        $ npm install
+        $ pnpm install
-        $ npm run build
+        $ pnpm run build